SCRT-HQ/VaporShell/docs/glossary/New-VSEC2VPNConnectionRoute.md

----
-layout: glossary
-title: New-VSEC2VPNConnectionRoute
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2VPNConnectionRoute

 ## SYNOPSIS
-Adds an AWS::EC2::VPNConnectionRoute resource to the template
+Adds an AWS::EC2::VPNConnectionRoute resource to the template.
+Specifies a static route for a VPN connection between an existing virtual private gateway and a VPN customer gateway.
+The static route allows traffic to be routed from the virtual private gateway to the VPN customer gateway.

 ## SYNTAX